By John Galvin

-Some time after coffee, we were joined by a third party.
-He sat back and out of the light, as was his natural.
+Sometime after coffee, we were joined by a third party.
+He sat back and out of the light, as was his nature.
 But his hands were visible for an instant—and for an instant only—across the table.

 Ray looked at the obscurity seated beside him, then at me, then leaned forward in what was sure to be a ceremonious introduction.
 But the gentleman interrupted.

 —How old you make me out to be?